On Tuesday, the 3rd of April, I was doing math in my…

 There are two types of sitemaps.

-An XML sitemap is developed for search bots and will help you increase your search engine ranking.
+An XML sitemap is developed for search bots and helps you improve your search engine ranking.

 While an HTML sitemap is created for actual users, it’s usually in the footer and links to a page with a simple diagram of your site’s structure and hierarchy.